nestjs/docs.nestjs.com/content/techniques/sql.md

 });
 ```

-Above construction will instantiate `TypeOrmConfigService` inside `TypeOrmModule` and will leverage it to create options object.
-The `TypeOrmConfigService` has to implement `TypeOrmOptionsFactory` interface.
+The construction above will instantiate `TypeOrmConfigService` inside `TypeOrmModule` and use it to provide an options object by calling `createTypeOrmOptions()`.
+Note that this means that the `TypeOrmConfigService` has to implement the `TypeOrmOptionsFactory` interface, as shown below:

 ```typescript
 @Injectable()